 I became fascinated by green-woodworking techniques and the potential of coppiced woodland for manufacturing beautiful products, after visiting and seeing the work of a colleague at the fabulous, Eccleshall Woods Sawmill in Sheffield.

-All of the green wood that I use is sourced from sustainably managed woodlands and sites managed for their biodiversity and peoples enjoyment of it.
-These include nature reserves managed by the Herefordshire Nature Trust.
+All of the green wood that I use is sourced from sustainably managed woodlands and sites looked after for their biodiversity and peoples enjoyment of it.
+These include nature reserves managed by the Herefordshire Wildlife Trust.

 Turnham Green Wood was established in 2011 by Herefordshire-based green woodworker, Lewis Goldwater.

-I have over 23 years of working and volunteering in environmental projects across the UK and abroad.
+I now have nearly 3 decades of experience, working in the environmental sector, across the UK and abroad.

-During this time, I became competent in a range of skills such as sustainable woodland management, hedge laying, dry stone walling, habitat surveys and species identification.
-I also have NPTC and LANTRA qualifications for chainsaw use, pesticide application, offroad and trailer driving and a range of machinary for land management.
+During this time, I gained qualification in sustainable woodland management, hedge laying, dry stone walling, habitat surveys and species identification.
+I also have NPTC and LANTRA qualifications for chainsaw use, pesticide application, offroad and trailer driving and a range of machinaries for land management.

 I am qualified in Preparation to Teach in Lifelong Learning Sector (PTLLS), have a Diploma in Geoscience with the Open University and am qualified as a Level 3 Practitioner in Social Forestry.